JamesBurnside/dotfiles/README.md

 # dotfiles
-Repo to house dotfiles used across GitHub codespaces
+This repo houses script customizations used across my GitHub codespaces

+For more details see: <https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account#dotfiles>